gerardgimenezadsuar/smart/README.md

 ## Acknowledgements

-This package has been created by GRECS (Research group in Statistics, Econometry and Health) from the University of Girona.
+This package has been created by GRECS (Research group in Statistics, Econometrics and Health) from the University of Girona.
 I thank Prof. Marc Saez and Prof. Maria Antonia Barceló for their insightful comments during its development.